top of page

 Can I camp in the field or woods overnight?

 If you are concerned about traveling home late at night.
-You are welcome to camp out in the field using tents overnight and depart in the morning time.
-There will be land owner fees per individual.
+You are welcome to camp out in the field using tents overnight and depart before 12pm.
+There will be camping fees per individual £20 per person.
 Please enquire with us.

 Where is the location?